Tutorial: Dynamic Workflows

 Advanced Technique - Modifying the Schema Feature

-Using the SchemaSetter custom transformer to build a schema feature, then the feature will be manipulated using FME.
+Using the SchemaSetter custom transformer to build a schema feature, the feature will be manipulated using FME.
 This is a common pattern and should be used whenever you need to build a schema and edit its contents.

 Dynamic Workflows: Dealing with Schema Drift